DaveTheFreak/ffDAZmpeg/README.md

 # Current Features

 - a simple UI
-- a .png can be converted to .avif (dummy functionality) without any parameters being applied
+- .png and .tif files can be converted to avif using nvenc, vulkan or software
+- 8 & 10 bit SDR & 10 bit HDR images suppored as export
+- image enhancement, chromatic aberration and logo effects
-- settings can be saved
+- saveable settings

 # Third Party Libraries